How Does a Home Warranty Work? Claims Process & What to Expect

 Improper Claims Filing

 Failing to report issues promptly, providing incomplete information, or not following proper claims procedures can result in denials.
-Some contracts require notification within 24-48 hours of discovering a problem.
+Some contracts require notification within 24 to 48 hours of discovering a problem.
 Waiting weeks to file a claim gives companies reason to question whether the issue worsened due to delayed reporting.

 Frequently Asked Questions